 To obtain the broadest possible range of relevant display information, spot measurements are regularly carried out using a combination of colorimeters which are calibrated against other optical measurement devices such as spectrometers.
 Luminance and flicker-only measurements can also be carried out using a light meter.
 This article will explore the performance of spot measurements using measurement equipment and associated accessories in more detail:

 Spot Measurement Analysis Using Colorimeters

-Display development and manufacturing professionals commonly carry out accurate spot measurements tests to ensure that products perform to advertised specifications and have a perfect inter-device colour rendering repeatability.
-These tests include colour analysis at one or more spots, white point adjustment, flicker adjustments and response time determination.
+Display development and manufacturing professionals commonly carry out accurate spot measurements tests to ensure that products perform to advertised specifications and have a perfect inter-device color rendering repeatability.
+These tests include color analysis at one or more spots, white point adjustment, flicker adjustments and response time determination.

 The Hyperion series is alike the successful MSE series tri-stimulus colorimeter equipped with a lens system that captures data from a specific spot on a screen.
 Typical colorimetric data can be acquired according to CIE 1931 XYZ and Yxy as well as flicker data according to JEITA and VESA flicker standards.

 For more basic display analysis that only requires luminance or flicker measurements, the Asteria series equipped with a collimating lens offers the best price-performance ratio.
 Offering absolute luminance according to V(λ) and flicker data including standard metrics such as flicker percentage and index as well as JEITA and VESA flicker methods.
 With its high sample rate of 186.567 samples per second, this compact device can quickly and reliably perform in-line spot measurements of displays, providing insights into batch consistency and informing any necessary adjustments.

 This light meter can be combined with multiple spectrometers or colorimeters for quick pre-inspection and extended capacities.